anilnishad19799/LightRAG/README.md

 # LightRAG 🚀

-**LightRAG** is an advanced Retrieval-Augmented Generation (RAG) framework that allows indexing and querying PDF or TXT documents using a combination of vector and graph databases.
+**LightRAG** is an advanced Retrieval-Augmented Generation (RAG) framework that allows indexing and querying pdf or txt documents using a combination of vector and graph databases.

 <small>